MassimoMario/flock_simulation/README.md

   - [`utils.py`](scripts/utils.py) script contains the animation function and some useful functions for the configparser arguments interpretation
 - [`config`](config) folder contains 3 configuration files `.ini` to be used from command line as inputs in `simulation.py` script
-- [`requirements.txt`](requirements.txt) file contains the list of dependencies required for the project
+- [`requirements.txt`](requirements.txt) file contains the list of dependencies required for the project -[`docs`](docs) folder contains the source files used to generate the documentation.

 # Documentation
+The documentation can be seen at this [link](https://massimomario.github.io/flock_simulation/).

+It's a Github page containing the html files generated using **Sphinx** starting from docstrings in the code.

+[`docs`](docs) folder contains the source files used to generate this documentation.

 # Scripts overview
 - [`scripts/flock_class.py`](scripts/flock_class.py)